TheRealKr3ative/Schema/README.md

 Controls are named communication channels with defined data shapes and transmission modes.
 They must be defined before use.

 ### Shapes
 A shape is a table defining the expected data structure.
-Values ending with `!` are required; values without are optional.
+Values ending with `!` are not required and can be nil; values without are mandatory.

 ```lua
 {